How Much Do Loan Officers Make?

 Conclusion

-The average yearly salary for a loan officer in 2019 was $73,650 per year, and according to the Bureau of Labor Statistics, the lowest 10% of wage earners in this field earn a yearly salary that is just under $32,820, but earners in the top 10% earn an average salary of over $132,290.
+In 2019, the average annual salary for loan officers stood at $73,650.
+According to the Bureau of Labor Statistics, the lowest 10% of earners in this field make just under $32,820 annually.
+Conversely, the top 10% earn an impressive average salary exceeding $132,290 per year.